 The story starts in 1704, when a combined Anglo-Dutch fleet captured Gibraltar from Spain during the War of Spanish Succession.
 After years of failed attempts to retake the Rock, Spain signed the Treaty of Utrecht in 1713, formally ceding Gibraltar to Great Britain "in perpetuity."

-Spain's response was to build a military cordon — a physical line of fortifications and watchtowers along the northern edge of the isthmus connecting Gibraltar to the Spanish mainland.
+Spain's response was to build a military cordon: a physical line of fortifications and watchtowers along the northern edge of the isthmus connecting Gibraltar to the Spanish mainland.
 Soldiers and civilians supporting the garrison settled near this line.
-By the mid-1700s a small town had formed around the military infrastructure, and in 1870 it was officially incorporated as La Línea de la Concepción — "the line of the Conception," named after its military origins and the local patroness.
+By the mid-1700s a small town had formed around the military infrastructure, and in 1870 it was officially incorporated as La Línea de la Concepción, meaning "the line of the Conception," named after its military origins and the local patroness.

 The Border Through the Centuries

 For most of its history, the La Línea border functioned as a controlled but navigable crossing.
 Gibraltarians shopped in La Línea.
-Spanish workers built homes and worked the port.
+Spanish workers built homes and crossed to the port.
 The two economies were deeply intertwined.

-In June 1969, Franco sealed the border completely — cutting off all pedestrian and vehicle traffic.
-Around 4,800 Spanish workers who had been commuting to Gibraltar were suddenly unemployed.
+In June 1969, Franco sealed the border completely, cutting off all pedestrian and vehicle traffic.
+Thousands of Spanish workers who had been commuting to Gibraltar were suddenly unemployed.
 Families were split, phone lines cut.
 The closure lasted 13 years and scarred a generation.
 La Línea's economy collapsed almost overnight.

 Spain reopened the border partially in 1982 (after Franco's death and Spain's transition to democracy) and fully in 1985.
-By then the damage was done — La Línea had spent 13 years in economic freefall while Gibraltar had adapted and built more self-sufficient institutions.
+By then the damage was done.
+La Línea had spent 13 years in economic freefall while Gibraltar adapted and built more self-sufficient institutions.

 La Línea Today: Key Facts